 The CDC estimates that as many as 18,000 people are hospitalized annually with the disease.
 In most cases, it can be treated successfully with a regimen of antibiotics.
 The majority of patients recover as long as it is caught early enough.

-The source of Legionnaires’ Disease is the bacterium Legionella pneumophila found in both potable and nonpotable water systems.
+The source of this disease is the bacterium Legionella pneumophila found in both potable and nonpotable water systems.
 Legionella causes include inhaling or aspirating small droplets of water contaminated with the bacteria.

 Legionella bacteria trigger pneumonia.
-The most typical signs and symptoms of Legionnaires’ Disease include a high fever, chills, cough, muscle aches and headaches.
-In general, there is a two-to-10-day incubation period before the first signs of Legionnaires’ Disease present themselves.
+The most typical signs and symptoms of Legionnaires’ Disease include a high fever, chills, cough, muscle aches, and headaches.
+In general, there is a two-to-10-day incubation period before the first Legionella symptoms present themselves.

 Studies have shown long-term effects such as persistence of fatigue, neurologic symptoms, and neuromuscular symptoms in months after contracting the disease.